 Initially it seemed as if the odds were stacked against the Black Prince.
 His army was vastly outnumbered and he offered to return the loot he had plundered during his march.
 However, John was convinced the English did not stand any chance in battle and refused.

 The battle was again won by the archers, many of whom were veterans of Crecy.
-King John was captured marking the end of the first episode in this war.
+King John was captured, his son the Dauphin, Charles, was left to rule: faced with populist uprisings and a widespread feeling of discontent, the first episode of the war (often known as the Edwardian episode) is generally seen to have concluded after Poitiers.

 3. The Battle of Agincourt: 25 October 1415

 With the French King Charles suffering mental health problems, Henry V decided to grab the chance to rekindle England’s old claims in France.
-He invaded Normandy and laid siege to Harfleur.
-However, he was held up long enough for the French to raise an army against him.
+After negotiations fell through – the English still had the French king John and were demanding ransom payments – Henry invaded Normandy and laid siege to Harfleur.
+French forces were not assembled fast enough to relieve Harfleur but they did put enough pressure on English forces to force them into battle at Agincourt.

 4. The Siege of Orleans: 12 October 1428 – 8 May 1429

-One of the biggest French victories of the 100 Years War came courtesy of a teenage girl.
+One of the biggest French victories of the Hundred Years’ War came courtesy of a teenage girl.
 Joan of Arc was convinced she had been ordained by God to defeat the English and more importantly so was the French prince Charles VII.

 He gave her an army to lead against the English which she used to lift the siege of Orleans.
 This paved the way for the French prince to be crowned at Rheims.
 She, however, was later captured by the Burgundians and handed over to the English who had her executed.

-Under Henry VI, England lost most of the gains of Henry V. A force attempted to regain them but was dealt a crushing defeat at Castillon.
-The battle goes down in history firstly as marking the end of the 100 Year’s War and secondly as the first European battle in which cannons played a decisive role.
+Under Henry VI, England lost most of the gains of Henry V. A force attempted to regain them but was dealt a crushing defeat at Castillon, with high casualties as a result of poor leadership from John Talbot, Earl of Shrewsbury.
+The battle is noted in the development of warfare as being the first battle in Europe in which field artillery (cannons) played a major role.